-We continue to experience an increase in uninsured patients throughout our portfolio of acute care hospitals which in part, has resulted from an increase in the number of patients who are employed but do not have health insurance.
+We continue to experience an increase in uninsured patients throughout our portfolio of acute care hospitals which, in part, has resulted from an increase in the number of patients who are employed but do not have health insurance.
 We provide care to patients who meet certain financial or economic criteria without charge or at amounts substantially less than our established rates.
 Because we do not pursue collection of amounts that qualify as charity care, they are not reported in net revenues or in accounts receivable, net.
-Our acute care hospitals provided charity care and uninsured discounts, based on charges at established rates, amounting to \$151 million and \$127 million during the three month periods ended March 31, 2008 and 2007, respectively.
-A continuation of the increased level of uninsured patients to our facilities and the resulting adverse trends in the provision for doubtful accounts and charity care provided, could have a material unfavorable impact on our future operating results.
+Our acute care hospitals provided charity care and uninsured discounts, based on charges at established rates, amounting to \$154 million and \$148 million during three month periods ended September 30, 2008 and 2007, respectively, and \$451 million and \$422 million during the nine month periods ended September 30, 2008 and 2007, respectively.
+An increase in the level of uninsured patients to our facilities and the resulting adverse trends in the provision for doubtful accounts and charity care provided, could have a material unfavorable impact on our future operating results.

-The following table summarizes the results of operations for all our acute care operations during the three months ended March 31, 2008 and 2007.
-Included in these results, in addition to the same facility results shown above, is: (i) the financial results for the three months ended March 31, 2008 for Centennial Hills Hospital located in Las Vegas, Nevada which was opened during the first quarter of 2008, and; (ii) the net hurricane related expenses recorded during the first quarter of 2007 (amounts in thousands):
+The following table summarizes the results of operations for all our acute care operations during the three and nine months ended September 30, 2008 and 2007.
+Included in these results, in addition to the same facility results shown above, are: (i) the financial results for the three and nine months ended September 30, 2008 for Centennial Hills Hospital located in Las Vegas, Nevada which was opened during the first quarter of 2008; (ii) the favorable impact realized during the three and nine month periods ended September 30, 2007 from the reduction to our prior year reserves for professional and general liability self-insured claims (as mentioned above in Results of Operations), and; (iii) the net hurricane related expenses recorded during the three and nine month periods ended September 30, 2007 (amounts in thousands):